tokahuke/java-for-playwrights/README.md

 The most interesting part, however, is the embedded domain specific language for protocol description.
 It is ultimately based on how we tell Alice-and-Bob stories.
 It allows a centralized and partially causal description of network behavior, with support to branching, looping and message loss provisioning.
 I have been able to code a some rudimentary, but already complex showcases in it, including a primitive transport protocol.

-Since the project has been growing in complexity and time to develop it has run short, I have decided to upload it on GitHub in an attempt to change its fate as academic abandoware. **If you are interested by it, please contact me!** I will be happy either to develop the ideas further or to pass the stick.
+Since the project has been growing in complexity and time to develop it has run short, I have decided to upload it on GitHub in an attempt to change its fate as academic abandoware. **If you are interested in it, please contact me!** I will be happy either to develop the ideas further or to pass the stick.

 ## State of development